 It points the recruiter to the WIFM (What’s in It for Me?)

 What to summarize in your resume ?

-End result of all the recruiter’s reviews is that they end up with a short stack of resume for potential interview.
+End result of all the recruiter’s reviews is that they end up with a short stack of resume for a potential interview.
 Now everybody understands that the hiring is for a person, not a piece of paper.
 There is really no way to tell if that person is truly a fit for the role and the company unless you talk to them.
 Your resume is your tool to open doors to actual conversations.
 Think of it as your brochure.
-You want the best, eye catching information up front.
-Then you want them to quickly discern that your relevant skills & experience, competencies and accomplishments fit their needs.
+You want the best, eye-catching information upfront.
+Then you want them to quickly discern that your relevant skills & experience, competencies, and accomplishments fit their needs.

 Middle management resumes should show:

 - The ability to lead groups of people.